Archives

 The student will receive a Certificate of Attendance when attending a minimum of 80% of all contact hours for this course.

-3. Certificate of Participation
+2. Certificate of Achievement

-The student will receive a Certificate of Achievement when attending a minimum of 80% of all contact hours for this course, pass from short multiple-choice exam and hands-on project.
+The student will receive a Certificate of Achievement when attending a minimum of 80% of all contact hours for this course and pass from the hands-on project.

 Language: Applicants must be proficient in both Maltese and English.